ubihazard/probook-4x30s/README.md

 Disabling dedicated GPU
 -----------------------

-For laptop models with dedicated GPU soldered onto motherboard an additional `-wegnoegpu` boot argument is needed in `config.plist`:
+For laptop models with dedicated GPU soldered onto motherboard an additional `-wegnoegpu` [boot argument](https://github.com/acidanthera/WhateverGreen "WhateverGreen configuration") is needed in `config.plist`:

 ```xml
         <key>boot-args</key>
         <string>-no_compat_check amfi_get_out_of_my_way=1 -wegnoegpu</string>
 ```

 This causes all dedicated (or “external”) GPUs to be disabled.
+Make sure to also disable your dGPU in BIOS.

 Restoring graphics acceleration and a note on Metal support
 -----------------------------------------------------------